rdbwebster/vcadevops/README.md

 ### TODO

-checkout single repo to jenkins, fix upstart for flask remove old repo from vcadevops and check rights on link to new vcadevops Add Last demo date to main screen to warn of concurrent demos, Finish selenium test and integration
+Add Last demo date to main screen to warn of concurrent demos, Finish selenium test and integration
 Add reset_demo project to delete generated servers.